-We stand to bear their burdens in Jesus's name
+We stand to bear their burdens in Jesus' name

-In the wake of such a tragedy, it's easy for me to get on my high horse and rage against the evil of racism, to decry the lack of justice in the world, to insist that something be done.
+In the wake of such tragedies, it's easy for me to get on my high horse and rage against the evil of racism, to decry the lack of justice in the world, to insist that something be done.

 But as I've thought deeply about the events of these days, I realize that for the most part, any raging I would do is really a cover for the real something that still needs to happen in my own heart.

 ~ ~ ~ ~ ~ ~I came by my racism honestly.